 Profound and so deep, isn’t it?
 One wonders, if only, one can look at life as music – melodious and rhythmic in every note.

-Amazing aalaps and murkis by Manna Dey and Asha Bhosle, and a fascinating use of instruments by Shankar Jaikishan.
+Amazing aalaps and murkis by Manna Dey and Asha Bhosle, and a fascinating use of instruments by Shankar-Jaikishan.
 Well, you don’t have too many songs like this one.
 A class apart!

-Re man sur mein ga (Lal Patthar, 1975) Shankar Jaikishan / Neeraj / Asha Bhosle and Manna Dey
+Re man sur mein ga (Lal Patthar, 1975) Shankar-Jaikishan / Neeraj / Asha Bhosle and Manna Dey

 Aise mein kahin koi mil jaaye – that’s how the song begins with humming and an alaap (not with the first line Kaali ghata chhaye).
 It is Sujata’s secret wish, singing all to herself.
 The looming clouds are her audience.
 And we are too.

 Nutan looks exquisitely beautiful with Bimal Roy capturing her most photogenic profiles.
-Its a song synonymous with the onset of rains – not pouring rains.
-Its the first song that comes to mind as soon as the sky darkens.
+It’s a song synonymous with the onset of rains – not pouring rains.
+It’s the first song that comes to mind as soon as the sky darkens.

 Asha sings from her soul – just notice the delicate velvet-like expressions (so different from the masti-laden Asha).